Integer Frames: General Equal Norm, Tight, Integer Frames

 \begin{proof} Choose $A$ and $B$ in exactly the same way as in the proof of Corollary \ref{oddsinM2dim}.
 Since $\gcd(M^2,2^{K}) = 4$, Theorem \ref{gcdframethm} gives the result. \end{proof}

 The next corollary is particularly interesting because it eliminates the necessity of knowing each Hadamard matrix before being able to construct certain ENTIF.
-It proves that if we have knowledge of two consecutive Hadamard matrices then we know when certain ENTIFs exist.
+It proves that if we have knowledge of two consecutive Hadamard matrices then we know a large class of ENTIFs exist.